Fix SIM Failure on iPhone: 6 Proven Methods (2026)

 Physical contact issues are the most common.
 The gold pads on the SIM card touch matching pins inside the tray slot.
 A speck of pocket lint, a corroded edge, or a card that’s a hair shy of seated flat is enough to break the circuit. iPhones that have lived in a car or near a beach see this most often.

 Software conflicts show up after iOS or carrier-side changes.
 Your iPhone caches a carrier profile that holds provisioning keys, APN settings, and the authentication parameters that pair the SIM to your account.
 When the carrier rotates those keys but iOS hasn’t pulled the new bundle, the SIM physically works yet iOS rejects it.
-We saw this on an iPhone 14 Pro after the iOS 18.2 install, where the iPhone reported no SIM card until the carrier settings update went through.
+This commonly surfaces right after a major iOS update, when the iPhone reports no SIM card until the carrier settings update goes through.

 Carrier-side problems account for the rest.
 A line suspended for non-payment, a port still pending, or a missing voice provisioning flag all surface the same way.
 “SIM not provisioned for voice” is the giveaway.